Alexxx180/Desert-Rage/Repositories/README.md

 ---

-## Who is this git and why do they make crafts from branches there too?
+## Who is this Git and why do they make crafts from branches there too?

 [X] Alexxx180/Tatarintsev_8901 repository, master branch.